Best Webflow Templates for Construction Companies in 2026

 Price: $79 | Style: Bold, Corporate

 A purpose-built construction template with a strong, confident visual identity suited to larger commercial contractors or firms targeting corporate clients.
 The bold aesthetic works well for heavy industry and commercial builds where the audience expects a serious, structured web presence rather than a design-forward one.
-The page count is lower than FormWise and the project presentation is less detailed, but the structure covers the core requirements solidly.
+The page count is lower than FormWise and the project presentation is less detailed, but the structure covers the core requirements at a lower price point.

-Best for: Commercial contractors, civil engineering firms, and construction businesses whose clients respond to a corporate, no-nonsense aesthetic over a design-led one.
+Best for: Commercial contractors, civil engineering firms, and construction businesses whose clients respond to a corporate, no-nonsense aesthetic.

 3. Construct X by BRIX Templates